NetNewsWire icon

 On your Mac, choose Window > Account Stats to open the window.
 You’ll see something like this:

-Screenshot of the Account Stats window
+Screenshot of the Mac Account Stats window

-(The Account Stats feature was added in NetNewsWire 7.1, released in July 2026.)
+(The Account Stats feature was added in NetNewsWire 7.1, released in June 2026.)

 What the fields mean